anaef/lua-h3/doc/Miscellaneous.md

 ## `h3.cellarea (cell [, unit])`

-Returns the area of a cell.
+Returns the area of the specified cell.
 The optional `unit` argument can take the values `"m"`, `"km"`, or `"rad"` to query the area in square meters, square kilometers, or square radians, respectively.

 ## `h3.edgelength (edge [, unit])`